 Bennett Institute Physically Challenged Sports Program of Kennedy Krieger (Baltimore)

 The Bennett Institute is opened to all disadvantage children, ages 2 to 21 and not just to those that are current or former patients.
 They plan to expand sports program to include adults and will work with the International Center for Spinal Cord Injury (ICSCI) to become a Paralympic Sports Club.
-Currently, their program has a wheelchair tennis team, basketball team and evan an ice hockey team.
+Currently, their program has a wheelchair tennis team, basketball team and even an ice hockey team.
 The Institute offers a variety of sports programs which are tailored to meet the needs of each individual child and their family on a weekly basis.

 Some of their programs include: